SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/pagerduty-v2.md

+## Collect Logs for PagerDuty V2

+This section provides instructions for configuring a Sumo Logic Hosted Collector and HTTP Source to create a PagerDuty Webhook V2, to collect PagerDuty events.

-##### Configure a Sumo Logic Collector and Source
+### Configure a Sumo Logic Collector and Source

 A** Hosted Collector **is not installed on a local system in your deployment.
 Instead, Sumo Logic hosts the Collector and its Sources in AWS.
 With a Hosted Collector, you can create Sources to collect data from various services.
 A single Hosted Collector can be configured with any number of  Sources.

 An **HTTP Source** is an endpoint for receiving log and metric data uploaded to a unique URL generated for the Source.
 The URL securely encodes the Collector and Source information.
 You can add as many HTTP Logs and Metrics Sources as you'd like to a single Hosted Collector.

-**To configure Hosted Collector and HTTP Source, do the following:
+To configure Hosted Collector and HTTP Source, do the following:
 1. Log in to Sumo Logic.
 2. Follow the instruction for configuring a [Hosted Collector](/docs/send-data/configure-hosted-collector).
-3. Follow the instruction for configuring an  [HTTP Source](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source). \
+3. Follow the instruction for configuring an [HTTP Source](/docs/send-data/sources/sources-hosted-collectors/http-logs-metrics-source).

 Make sure to save the **HTTP Source Address URL**.
 You will be asked for this **Endpoint URL** when you configure the PagerDuty Webhook in the following procedure.

-#### Create a PagerDuty V2 Webhook
+### Create a PagerDuty V2 Webhook

 Using PagerDuty with Webhooks V2, you receive HTTP callbacks when incident events occur in your PagerDuty account.
 Details about the events are then sent via HTTP to a URL that you specify.

-#### To create a PagerDuty V2 Webhook, do the following:
+To create a PagerDuty V2 Webhook, do the following:
 1. Log in to your PagerDuty account.
 2. Use the following instructions to create a Webhook V2:  \
 [https://support.pagerduty.com/hc/en-us/articles/202830320-Webhooks-](https://support.pagerduty.com/hc/en-us/articles/202830320-Webhooks-), entering the  [HTTP Source Address URL](#Configure-HTTP-Source) as the **Endpoint URL** in **Step 6**.
 3. Continue with [installing the Sumo Logic App for PagerDuty V2](#Install-the-PagerDuty-V2-App).

-## Install the PagerDuty V2 App
+## Installing the PagerDuty V2 App

 This section provides instructions for installing the Sumo App for PagerDuty V2, as well as the descriptions of each of the app dashboards.